Leonarda Cianciulli: Francesca Soavi

 Francesca Soavi was the second victim.
 Cianciulli claimed to have found her a job at a school for girls in Piacenza.
-Like Setti, Soavi was persuaded to write postcards to be sent to friends, this time from Correggio, detailing her plans.
+Like with Setti, Cianciulli persuaded her to write postcards to be sent to friends, this time from Correggio, detailing her plans.
 Also like Setti, Soavi came to visit Cianciulli before her departure.
-She too was given drugged wine and then killed with an axe.
+Cianciulli gave her drugged wine and killed her with an axe.
 The murder occurred on 5 September 1940.
-Soavi's body was given the same treatment as Setti's, and Cianciulli is said to have obtained 3,000 lire from her second victim.
+Cianciulli disposed of the body in the same way as Setti's and is said to have obtained 3,000 lire from her second victim.

 Virginia Cacioppo

 Cianciulli's third and final victim was the widow Virginia Cacioppo, a former soprano said to have sung at La Scala.
 For her, Cianciulli claimed to have found work as the secretary for a mysterious impresario in Florence.
-As with the other two women, she was instructed not to tell a single person where she was going.
+As with the other two women, Cianciulli instructed her not to tell a single person where she was going.
 Cacioppo agreed and, on 30 September 1940, came for a last visit to Cianciulli.
-The pattern to the murder was the same as the first two.
-However, unlike the first two victims, Cacioppo's body was melted to make soap.
+The pattern of the murder was the same as the first two.
+However, unlike the first two victims, Cianciulli melted the body to make soap.
 According to Cianciulli's statement:

-She ended up in the pot, like the other two...her flesh was fat and white, when it had melted I added a bottle of cologne, and after a long time on the boil I was able to make some most acceptable creamy soap.
+She ended up in the pot, like the other two ... her flesh was fat and white, when it had melted I added a bottle of cologne, and after a long time on the boil I was able to make some most acceptable creamy soap.
 I gave bars to neighbours and acquaintances.
 The cakes, too, were better: that woman was really sweet.

 From Cacioppo, Cianciulli reportedly received 50,000 lire, assorted jewels and public bonds.
 She even sold all the victims' clothing and shoes.